ignitesol/rate-job-applicants/README.md

 * Identify and extract data pertinent for rating the candidate
 * Use a suitable methodology for rating the candidate

-Implemented Functionality
+Implemented Functionality:
 * Search Github for name/github-id/email and retrive relevant data:
-  * Usage: python3 get_github_details.py "search string"
+  * Usage: '''python3 get_github_details.py "search string"'''
-  * Outpub: spreadsheet with relevant details, named "search_string_github.xlsx"
+  * Output: spreadsheet with relevant github details, named "search_string_github.xlsx"